Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 .. _loading-petalinux-images-versal-board-using-jtag:

 ======================================================
-Loading Petalinux Images on a Versal Board using JTAG
+Loading PetaLinux Images on a Versal Board using JTAG
 ======================================================

-This section describes how to load Versal Petalinux images using JTAG mode on the Versal board.
+This section describes how to load Versal PetaLinux images using JTAG mode on the Versal board.

 1. Build the Linux images using the command: